CodeYellowBV/cy-time-vagrant/README.md

 Run the frontend with `runfrontend`.

-Access the database with `psql -d cy-time`.
+Access the database with `psql -d realtime`.

 See for some other executables the `scripts/bin` folder of this repository.